mkhaled87/pFaces-OmegaThreads/README.md

 #### pFaces

-You first need to have have [pFaces](http://www.parallall.com/pfaces) installed and working.
+You first need to have [pFaces](http://www.parallall.com/pfaces) installed and working.
 Test the installation of pFaces and make sure it recognizes the parallel hardware in your machine by running the following command:

 ``` bash
 $ pfaces -CGH -l